pensjonatus/flash-fiction/blog/contractors.md

 ---
-title: 'Contractors'
+title: Contractors
 date: '2015-02-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I got my mom a new house.
 Well, it was pretty old, but it was new to her.
 She